 Managing Order Effects in Sequential Designs

+If you choose sequential testing, rigorous counterbalancing is essential to minimize order bias.
 Full rotation ensures every concept appears in every position equally.
-Latin Square designs reduce the number of rotation schemes needed.
+Latin Square designs reduce the number of rotation schemes needed when the concept set is large.
 Position analysis after data collection reveals whether order effects persist despite rotation.

 Warm-up concepts reduce primacy effects by including a throwaway concept evaluated first, excluded from analysis but absorbing the scoring inflation of the first position.
 Fatigue management matters when respondents evaluate more than three concepts, as evaluation quality degrades after the third.
 Limit sequential designs to three or four concepts per respondent.
+Beyond that, response quality decays faster than the sample efficiency advantage compounds.

+The sample size math differs substantially between the two approaches.
 For qualitative AI-moderated concept testing, monadic designs need 40-60 respondents per concept to reach thematic saturation.
 Testing four concepts requires 160-240 total respondents.
 Sequential designs achieve comparable thematic depth with 60-80 total respondents who each evaluate all four concepts.

 For quantitative concept testing requiring statistical significance, monadic designs typically need 150-200 respondents per concept at 95% confidence.
 Testing four concepts requires 600-800 total respondents.
 Sequential designs need 200-300 total respondents to achieve equivalent statistical power because within-subject comparisons have lower variance.